🔰 Introduction to Robo-Advisors

 (5) FutureAdvisor (Alexa=75,000)

-FutureAdvisor will recommend the creation of a portfolio for an annual fee of 0.50%.
-These are some key points of FutureAdvisor's robo-advisor services:
+FutureAdvisor offers portfolio recommendations for an annual fee of 0.50%.
+Here are some key points of FutureAdvisor's robo-advisor services:

 -